gawydion/selenium-webdriver-jest-testauto/README.md

 * Close ChromeDriver.

 The price and the title of the book is checked during each of the test steps.
-(Note: Jest does not allow *step()* creation which makes reports look bad.)
+(Note: Jest does not allow *step()* creation which makes reports look poor.)

 The scenario is implemented as a single test because:
-* tests should be indepented
+* tests should be idependent
-* in this case the test should fail if any of the assertions fails
+* test should fail if any of the assertions fails

 ### Test report
-Each test run saves report to './reports/index.html'
+Each test run saves report to *'./reports/index.html'*